-The Australian Securities Exchange Corporate Governance Council's Corporate Governance Principles and Recommendations - 3rd edition ('the ASX Principles') are applicable for financial years commencing on or after 1 July 2015, consequently for the Group's 30 June 2020 year end.
+The Australian Securities Exchange Corporate Governance Council's Corporate Governance Principles and Recommendations - 4th edition ('the ASX Principles') are applicable for financial years commencing on or after 1 January 2020.
 As a result, the Group has chosen to publish its Corporate Governance Statement on its website rather than in this Annual Report.